Water deer: Teeth

-The water deer have developed long canine teeth which protrude from the upper jaw like the canines of musk deer.
+The water deer have long canine teeth which protrude from the upper jaw, like the canines of musk deer.
+These canines are an ancestral trait of all deer, but lost in most modern species, having been replaced in sexual selection by antlers.
 The canines are fairly large in the bucks, ranging in length from 5.5 cm on average to as long as 8 cm.
 Does, in comparison, have tiny canines that are an average of 0.5 cm in length.

 The teeth usually erupt in the autumn of the deer's first year around 6–7 months of age.
 By early spring, the recently erupted tusks reach about 50% of their final length.
 As the tusks develop, the root remains open until the deer is about 18 to 24 months old.
 When fully grown, only about 60% of the tusk is visible below the gum.

 These canines are held loosely in their sockets, with their movements controlled by facial muscles.
 The buck can draw them backwards out of the way when eating.
 In aggressive encounters, he thrusts his canines out and draws in his lower lip to pull his teeth closer together.
 He then presents an impressive, two-pronged weapon to rival males.
 Due to these teeth, this animal is sometimes referred to as a "vampire deer".